 Counselors must be at least eighteen and entering college.
 Activity specialists, lead counselors, and head counselors must be college graduates.
 Staff must go through in-depth, face-to-face interviews, CORI and SORI background checks, a SAFIS fingerprint-based background check, provide personal and work references, and attend staff training.

 The camp has two outdoor, in-ground, heated pools.
 The heated pools give the children a comfortable environment in which to swim.
 The Town of Wellesley inspects all pools several times each season.
 The Pool Director tests the pools four times each day.
 The Town of Wellesley Board of Health visits the campus for a comprehensive inspection the first week of the camp season.

 The camp participates in the American Red Cross (ARC) Progressive Skills Program.
 The camp believes that swimming is an important life-saving skill, thus each swim group size is small.
 Each child is individually tested on his/her first day of camp.
 The swim staff is entirely separate from the counseling staff, and all members of the swim staff hold Lifeguard Training (LGT) certification with CPR & First Aid.
 Also, most hold Water Safety Instructor (WSI) certification.
 Every morning each child has an instructional swim lesson.
-In the afternoon, The Fours have a recreational swim on Monday, Wednesday, and Friday.
-In the afternoons, the Full Day campers have a second swim that is recreational, also under the supervision of the swim staff.
+In the afternoon, The Fours and Upper Camp have a recreational swim on Monday, Wednesday, and Friday.
+In the afternoons, the Lower Camp has a second swim Monday - Friday that is recreational, also under the supervision of the swim staff.

 Your child should wear comfortable, labeled, play clothes, fully-enclosed sneakers and socks.
 Sandals may only be worn to and from the pool area.
 ALL CAMPERS need to bring 1 towel, a bathing suit, and a lunch, which will be refrigerated.